Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 6. Snowshoe Hares

 Making their homes in northern forests, the snowshoe hare is an important part of their habitat’s ecosystem.
 The hares are a vital part of the food chain since they are prey for many of the predators that also make their homes in the habitat.
-Snowshoe hares help keep the predators’ populations steady and encourage new births.
-As herbivores, they also help to keep plant growth under control.
+Snowshoe hares help keep the predator’s populations steady and encourage new births.
+As herbivores, they also help to keep plant growth under control and aid in seed dispersal.

 7. Grizzly Bears

 Forest ecosystems depend on grizzly bears.
-The large animals help regulate populations of prey animals and prevent overgrazing.
+These large omnivores help regulate populations of prey animals like different types of herbivores and prevent overgrazing.
 The bears also distribute seeds and nutrients through their varied diet.
 The salmon carcasses they leave behind is an important source of nitrogen for the soil that they help distribute as they move around the area.

 8. Gray Wolves